Stellar initial mass function in the 100-pc solar neighbourhood: Method

-The rightmost one of the middle plots in Fig.\ref{fig:model} illustrate the changes in the distribution of binary periods after the application of the dynamical evolution operator under certain parameter settings.
-We find that when we only apply Eq.\ref{eq:12} to the binary population, the period distribution is significantly altered, while the mass-ratio distribution remains unchanged.
+The rightmost one of the middle plots in \Cref{fig:model} illustrate the changes in the distribution of binary periods after the application of the dynamical evolution operator under certain parameter settings.
+We find that when we only apply \Cref{eq:12} to the binary population, the shape of the period distribution is significantly altered, while the shape of the mass-ratio distribution remains unchanged.
 This finding is consistent with the statement made by \citet{parkerBinaryCompanionMass2013} that the distribution of mass ratios is insensitive to dynamical evolution.
 It suggests that binaries with the same mass ratio experience similar dissolution rates during this process.

 (ii). \textit{Mass-ratio distribution evolution operator}

 To achieve the transformation of the mass-ratio distribution from a random-pairing form to the present-day distribution, which can be constrained using observational data, we describe the present-day mass-ratio distribution using two power-law segments and a break point.
 The parameters involved are denoted as $\gamma_1$, $\gamma_2$, and $q_{\mathrm{break}}$.
 The random-pairing mass-ratio distribution is dependent only on the form of the IMF.
 Hence, we can derive an evolution operator for the mass ratio, denoted as $\Omega_{\mathrm{q}}$, by dividing the present-day mass-ratio distribution by the mass-ratio distribution obtained from random pairing with a given IMF.
 The overall expression of the operator can be written as follows: